mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **OVERHEARD CONVERSATION (If Stealthy/Waiting):**

 **Unbound Recruiter (Brother Malachi):**
-> *"...and tomorrow night, Lord Shadows himself leads the operation at Raven's Rest.
+> *"...and tomorrow night, Lord Shadows himself leads the operation at Raven's Keep.
 We're to provide weapons, gold, and information on guard movements.
 The First Component must be recovered.
 The Blackwood legacy depends on it."*

 **Thug Leader:**
 > *"And our payment?
 You promised gold for this."*